Montreal Junior Canadiens: Ontario Hockey Association

-1961 league change

-In the summer of 1961, the Ontario Hockey Association Junior-A League was reduced to five teams, when several teams split away to form the Metro Junior A League.
-In August, Ontario Hockey Association president Lloyd Pollock applied to the Canadian Amateur Hockey Association (CAHA) to permit the Canadiens to switch from the Quebec Amateur Hockey Association to play in the OHA as its sixth team.
+In 1961, the Ontario Hockey Association (OHA) junior A division was reduced to five teams, when several teams departed to form the Metro Junior A League.
+OHA president Lloyd Pollock applied to the Canadian Amateur Hockey Association (CAHA) to permit the Canadiens to switch from the Quebec Amateur Hockey Association to play in the OHA as its sixth team.
 The request was denied by CAHA president Jack Roxburgh, who stated that CAHA rules do not allow en masse transfers between provincial associations.
-The proposal for the Canadiens to play in the OHA's junior division was later approved in September 1961, when the CAHA branch presidents voted in its favour.
+The proposal was later approved in September 1961, when the CAHA branch presidents voted in favour of the Junior Canadiens playing in the 1961–62 OHA season.

-1969
+1969 Memorial Cup

-This team is considered by many to be the greatest junior hockey team of all time.
-The Junior Canadiens beat out the St. Catharines Black Hawks for the OHA Championship, then bettered the Sorel Black Hawks (Éperviers) 3 games to 1 for the Richardson Cup.
+The Junior Canadiens defeated the St. Catharines Black Hawks for the OHA Championship, then bettered the Sorel Black Hawks (Éperviers) 3 games to 1 for the Richardson Cup.
 The Montreal roster that year featured 13 rookies.
-The Canadiens would pick up netminder Jim Rutherford from the Hamilton Red Wings for the national championship.
+The Canadiens picked up netminder Jim Rutherford from the Hamilton Red Wings for the national championship.

-The Memorial Cup of 1969 would be a rematch of 19 years earlier, with the Regina Pats.
+The Memorial Cup of 1969 was a rematch of 19 years earlier, with the Regina Pats.
 The first two games were scheduled for the Montreal Forum, with the remainder of the games to be played in Regina's Exhibition Stadium.
 The Junior Canadiens swept the Regina Pats in a very physical series.